Good | Worth a Return

 Also huge, if not as compelling, are Lil’ Jon’s pancakes: plate-size rounds that are thick and spongy and seemingly able to sop up infinite amounts of syrup.
 Biscuits and gravy is a monumental meal, too, the stout hunks of quick bread completely blanketed by 40w-70 peppered cream gravy.

-The point is that Lil’ Jon is not for dainty epicures or Roadfood bec fins.
+The point is that Lil’ Jon is not for dainty epicures.
 I’ve only had breakfast, at which everything is plus-size, and I’m quite confident that lunch and dinner uphold the banner of blue-plate excess.

 It’s a fun place for those of us who appreciate the cuisine of a vintage coffee shop.
 Coffee shop, I emphasize, for this counter-and-booth establishment is definitely not a coffee house at which brewing is an artisanal experience.
 No, the coffee here is what one person at our table jokingly dubbed “western style … because it’s been on the range all day.”
 It delivers caffeine, but in the most blatant way imaginable.